Sales Intelligence Tools for Small Teams (2026): Real Pricing, No Per-Seat Tax

 Two pricing habits carry over from enterprise sales intelligence and stop making sense at small-team scale.

 The first is per-seat licensing.
 Apollo, Lusha, Cognism, and ZoomInfo all charge by the login.
 That model was built for a scenario where adding a person to the tool is a rounding error against a six-figure contract.
 It behaves differently at 3 or 5 seats, where the seat fee is the whole bill.
-We ran the actual math on this in our per-seat versus credit pricing breakdown: a 5-person team on Apollo Basic pays $295 a month before a single credit gets spent, versus $119 a month flat on a credit-based plan the whole team shares.
+We ran the actual math on this in our per-seat versus credit pricing breakdown: a 5-person team on Apollo Basic pays $245 a month on annual billing before a single credit gets spent, versus $119 a month flat on a credit-based plan the whole team shares.

 The second habit is the quote-only annual contract.
 ZoomInfo and Cognism do not publish self-serve pricing.
 You talk to a sales rep, sit through a demo, and the number that comes back typically starts around $15,000 a year.
 That is not a bad price for what an enterprise gets: intent data, workflow automation, dedicated onboarding.
 It is simply not a price built for a team that has not hired its first RevOps person yet.